cogu/apx-doc/doc/remotefile.rst

 A local node can at any time write anywhere in the 1GiB address range of the remote node's memory map under these conditions:

-   1. There is a file mapped at the address of the write.
+   1. The remote node has mapped a file into that address range.
-   2. The file in question is currently open (the remote node has previously sent a request to open the file).
+   2. The file in question is currently open (the local node has sent an open file request to the remote node).

 A write message has the following format::